 Sunflower Wildlife Management Area is approximately 60,000 acres located in Delta National Forest, which is owned by the US Forest Service (USFS).
 The WMA is located in Sharkey County, about 10 miles east of Rolling Fork, and was established in 1955.
 Consisting entirely of bottomland hardwood forest with stands varying in age from regeneration areas to mature forests, the major tree species on the area are water, willow, overcup, and Nuttall oaks, ash, sugarberry, sweetgum, and cypress.
 Management of timber stands is entirely handled by the USFS.

-In addition to the GTRs, there are several water control structures managed by the USFS that flood sloughs for winter waterfowl use.
-There are three pipeline right-of-ways that cross the area, parts of which are maintained by area personnel to keep them from becoming too thick for turkeys to use.
+There are several water control structures managed by the USFS that flood sloughs for winter waterfowl use.
 Two GTR levees and more than 30 food plots are planted by the MDWFP and USFS personnel to provide additional food for wildlife.